Nobel Peace Prize awarded to journalists Ressa and Muratov

 Associated Press

-“Free, independent and fact-based journalism serves to protect against abuse of power, lies and war propaganda,” said Berit Reiss-Andersen, chair of the Norwegian Nobel Committee, explaining why the prize went to two journalists.

-“Without freedom of expression and freedom of the press, it will be difficult to successfully promote fraternity between nations, disarmament and a better world order to succeed in our time,” she said.
+Ressa and Muratov were honored for their “courageous” work but also were considered “representatives of all journalists who stand up for this ideal in a world in which democracy and freedom of the press face increasingly adverse conditions,” said Berit Reiss-Andersen, chair of the Norwegian Nobel Committee.

-The Nobel committee noted that Ressa in 2012 co-founded Rappler, a news website that has focused critical attention on President Rodrigo Duterte “controversial, murderous anti-drug campaign” in the Philippines.
+Ressa in 2012 co-founded Rappler, a news website that the committee noted had focused critical attention on President Rodrigo Duterte’s “controversial, murderous anti-drug campaign” in the Philippines.

-She and Rappler “have also documented how social media is being used to spread fake news, harass opponents and manipulate public discourse.”
+She and Rappler “have also documented how social media is being used to spread fake news, harass opponents and manipulate public discourse,” it said.

-The award-winning journalist was convicted last year of libel and sentenced to jail in a decision seen as a major blow to press global freedom.
-She was the first woman awarded a Nobel this year.
+“The newspaper’s fact-based journalism and professional integrity have made it an important source of information on censurable aspects of Russian society rarely mentioned by other media,” it added, noting that six of its journalists were killed since its founding.

-“This relentless campaign of harassment and intimidation against me and my fellow journalists in the Philippines is a stark example of a global trend that journalists and freedom of the press facing increasingly adverse conditions,” she told The Associated Press.
+“This relentless campaign of harassment and intimidation against me and my fellow journalists in the Philippines is a stark example of a global trend,” she told The Associated Press.

-She also pointed to social media giants like Facebook as an serious threat to democracy, saying “they actually prioritized the spread of lies laced with anger and hate over facts.”

 “I didn’t think that what we are going through would get that attention.
 But the fact that it did also shows you how important the battles we face are, right?” she said.
 “This is going to be what our elections are going to be like next year.
 It is a battle for facts.
 When you’re in a battle for facts, journalism is activism.”